cssd-bot/CCSD-Chatbots/Sprint Analysis.md

 3. Our Chatbot fails to get the intended answer in a high enough percentage of asks

 ## Sprint Map - map the problem.  **Translation Map**
-Our map shows the 2 states with the translation problem being going from one to the other.
+Our map shows the 2 states with the translation problem going from one to the other.
 * 1 for an SQL statement syntax
 * 1 for an action & parameter set